telerik/blazor-docs/components/mediaquery/integration.md

 @code {
     private bool IsMediumDown { get; set; } // sample rule to hide columns on small devices through their Visible parameter

+    async void OnStateChangedHandler(GridStateEventArgs<User> args)
+    {
+        // Strip column visibility information, so that only the MediaQuery component manages column visibility, not the Grid.
+        // This code is needed only in MediaQuery integration scenarios. foreach (var columnState in args.GridState.ColumnStates)
+        {
+            columnState.Visible = null;
+        }

+        //await LocalStorage.SetItem("local-storage-key", args.GridState);
+    }

     // only sample data for the grid follows public IEnumerable<User> MyData = Enumerable.Range(1, 30).Select(x => new User